jsam/fuseline/docs/for-developers/brokers.md

 Once a broker exposes these methods it can be wrapped in a network service and used by multiple workers.

+``MemoryBroker`` tracks a ``keep_alive`` timestamp for each worker.
+Workers should call the ``/worker/keep-alive`` endpoint periodically so the broker can prune entries that have not been seen for a configurable timeout.

 ### docker-compose example

 ``examples/docker-compose.yml`` launches Postgres and the Robyn broker: